-- A. Our board of directors recommends that you vote: - FOR the election of each of the three Class I directors, Andrew A. F. Hack, M.D., Ph.D., James R. Porter, Ph.D., and Anna Protopapas, each to serve for a three-year term expiring at the 2025 annual meeting of stockholders and until his or her respective successor is duly elected and qualified; and - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022.
+- A. Our board of directors recommends that you vote: - FOR the election of each of the four Class II directors, Gary Gilliland, M.D., Ph.D., Michael L. Meyers, M.D., Ph.D., Joseph Pearlberg, M.D., Ph.D., and Matthew Shair, Ph.D., each to serve for a three-year term expiring at the 2026 annual meeting of stockholders and until their respective successors are duly elected and qualified; - FOR the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023; and - FOR the approval of an amendment to our Restated Certificate of Incorporation to reflect new Delaware law provisions regarding officer exculpation.